trigaten/Learn_Prompting/docs/basics/zero_shot_cot.md

 Anecdotally, I've found that Zero-shot-CoT style prompts are sometimes effective in improving the length of completions for generative tasks.
-For example, consider the standard prompt "Write a story about a frog and a mushroom who become friends."
-Appending the words "Let's think step by step" to the end of this prompt leads to a much longer completion.
+For example, consider the standard prompt `Write a story about a frog and a mushroom who become friends.` Appending the words `Let's think step by step.` to the end of this prompt leads to a much longer completion.